idio-lang/DIPS/source/scheme/advanced-scheme.rst

  (message object arguments)

-:ref-title:`ELPAiP` (:cite:`EPLA`) p.135, implements this (in *Perl*)
+:ref-title:`EPLAiP` (:cite:`EPLA`) p.135, implements the former (in
-in a straight-forward manner.
+*Perl*) in a straight-forward manner.
 If the evaluated value in functional position is an object then the first argument is assumed to be an object-specific function, a method, and there's a mechanism for looking up a method within the hierarchy of the class.
 The method is then applied to the arguments with the object itself bound to the variable ``this`` (cf. ``self``) for the duration of the method.